Why: Photographing Landscapes in Black and White – Part 1

-Today, many photographers that use a software filter is enough to achieve beautiful contrasts in black and white.
+Today, many photographers who use a software filter claim that that the filter alone is enough to achieve beautiful contrasts in black and white.
 This is an error because nothing replaces the optical filter.
-The software makes it possible to reinforce the filter but does not replace it.
+Software makes it possible to reinforce the filter, however, it does not replace it.

 To create a good black and white photo, you must first look for a good light.
-Your goal is to look for the strongest contrasts to have deep blacks and highlights.
+Your goal is to look for the strongest contrasts to create deep shadows and illuminating highlights.
 Your goal is to highlight the photographic elements.
-Look for shadows because the light only exists if they rub shoulders with the shadows.
+Look for shadows, because the brightness of light only exists if it is present alongside shadows.

-The more contrasting your scenes are, the more successful your black and white photographs will be.
+The more contrasted your scenes are, the more successful your black and white photographs will be with your audience.

-Contrast is the difference of light between dark areas and bright areas of your photograph.
-The denser your blacks are without clogging and the brighter your shades will be bright without being burned, the more impact your photo will have because the human eye loves contrasts.
-To analyze a scene, the brain always looks for contrasts to decipher the meaning of a scene.
+Contrast is the difference of light between dark shadows and bright lights in your photograph.
+The denser your blacks are without clouding the image of course, and the brighter your shades are without blurring details, the more impact your photo will have.
+This is because the human eye loves contrasts.
+To analyze a scene, the brain always looks for contrasts to decipher meaning.

 The more contrasting a black-and-white photograph is, the more impact it has on a viewer.

-Textures in the photographic elements provide details of which you will need for your photos in black and white.
-They allow to hang the gaze of the viewer.
-They act like a magnet.
+Textures in the photographic elements provide details of what is needed to create the photos in black and white.
+They allow the viewer’s gaze to notice certain areas of the image without the use of color.
+Black and white contrasts act like a magnet.
 The human eye loves looking for details in the analysis of a scene.
-Even if your composition is minimalist and has few photographic elements, focus on showing textures.
+Even if your composition is minimalist and has few photographic elements, it can attract attention by focusing on textures.
 For example, stone, tree bark, clouds, etc.

-The graphic elements are formidable to create good black and white photographers.
-In landscapes, graphics are everywhere: treetops, drawings on the ground, forms on rock faces, waves.
-All graphic forms are excellent.
+Graphic elements are formidable to create good black and white photos.
+In landscapes, graphics are everywhere: treetops, drawings on the ground, forms on rock faces, waves, etc. All graphic forms are excellent.